-The sender of (exp 15) disclosed her birthday by showing not the dates but whom she shared a birthday with.
+Sender's birthday of (exp 17) was also unclear.
+The sender of (exp 17) disclosed her birthday by showing not the date but whom she shared the same birthday with.

-(exp 15) masaka no furukawa yuuki kun to onaji tanjyobi ww majime ni ureshii desu (Oh, I share a birthday with Yuuki Furukawa kun ww Very happy.)
+(exp 17) masaka no furukawa yuuki kun to onaji tanjyobi ww majime ni ureshii desu (Oh, I share the same birthday with Yuuki Furukawa kun ww Very happy.)

-Yuuki Furukawa in (exp 15) was an actor and his birthday might be published.
-However, we did not understand his birthday with just (exp 15).
-As a result, we determined that sender's birthday of (exp 15) was unclear.
-In this study, tweets where birthdays were revealed unclearly, such as (exp 15), were classified into TYPE N.
+Yuuki Furukawa in (exp 17) was an actor and his birthday might be published.
+However, we did not understand his birthday with just (exp 17).
+As a result, we determined that sender's birthday of (exp 17) was unclear.
+In this study, tweets where birthdays were revealed unclearly, such as (exp 16) and (exp 17), were classified into TYPE N.

-2) Tweets where receiver's birthdays are revealed (TYPE R): As shown in Table III, tweets where receivers' birthdays were revealed by senders were all replies.
-Furthermore, the number of replies where receivers' birthdays were revealed was almost half of the number of replies including word "tanjyobi (birthday)".
+2) Tweets where receivers' birthdays are revealed (TYPE R): As shown in Table I and Table II, tweets where receivers' birthdays were revealed by senders were all replies.
+Furthermore, almost half of Japanese replies including word "tanjyobi (birthday)" were ones revealing receivers' birthdays.
+Also, 90% of English replies including word "birthday" were ones revealing receivers' birthdays.
+Tweets revealing receivers' birthdays were almost birthday messages to them, such as (exp 18).

-(exp 16) @nami_1215 nami tanjyobi omedetou!!! (@nami_1215 Nami happy birthday!!!)
+(exp 18) @nami_1215 nami tanjyobi omedetou!!! (@nami_1215 Nami happy birthday!!!)